tejas-0905/personal-finance-assistant-/README.md

 - View summarized reports such as total income, total expenses, and net savings.
 - Easily extendable to include budgeting, visualization, or AI-based recommendation modules.

-> Update this section as you implement more capabilities (for example, CSV import/export, monthly budgeting, or LLM-based insights).

 ---